Posts Tagged ‘chicken’

 By slicing the breasts lengthwise into evenly thick pieces, it will take the same amount of time for them to cook.
 (I prefer not to pound the hell out of the chicken breasts until they’re flat as a pancake.)

-Pour the olive oil into a large frying pan.
-Next to the pan, set up two bowls: one with my Italian bread crumb seasoning and in the other: crack the eggs and whisk them.
+Pour the vegetable oil into a large frying pan.
+(I like to use corn oil or grapeseed oil.)
+Next to the pan, set up two bowls: one with my Italian bread crumb seasoning (recipe below) and in the other: crack the eggs and whisk them.

 Now it’s your standard breading procedure: chicken meat in the egg, then in the breadcrumbs, coating well.
-Shake off the excess and place carefully in the pan of olive oil when the oil comes to temperature for frying.
+Shake off the excess and place carefully in the pan of olive oil when the oil comes to temperature (about 350) for frying.

 Fry the chicken in the oil until it’s golden brown.
 You want it cooked all the way through, but not overcooked.
-Place the fried chicken pieces on paper towels to absorb the excess oil.
+Place the fried chicken pieces on a wire rack to drain the oil.
 Do this with all the chicken.
 The fried chicken at this point is delicious all by itself: chop it and use it in a salad, or make a chicken sandwich.
-(By the way, if there’s breading left over, use it on the chicken tenders you cut off.
+(By the way, if there’s breading left over, use it on the chicken tenders you cut off, and fry them up.
 My daughter gets these instead of store-bought chicken tenders, and she loves them.)

 Cover a baking sheet with aluminum foil.
-Ladle out enough sauce to create a thin layer of sauce on the bottom of the sheet.
+Ladle out enough sauce (recipe below) to create a thin layer on the bottom of the baking sheet.
 Place the fried chicken breasts on top of the sauce.
-Cover the breasts with more sauce, then place pieces of sliced fresh mozzarella on top.
+Cover the breasts with more sauce, then place shredded mozzarella on top.
 Sprinkle the top with a little oregano.

 Place the baking sheet in a pre-heated 350 degree oven and bake until the cheese has melted and just starts to brown.
 Serve it with pasta.